Dejulia489/Dejulia489.github.io/_posts/2017-05-06-InstallingPowershellOnWindows10.md

 ---
 layout: post
-title: Powershell How to Install Powershell on Windows 10
+title: How to Install Powershell on Windows 10
 ---

 Now that we have our new Linux Virtual Machine running Powershell let's update our Hyper V host.